-19. But, fifthly, This doctrine not only tends to destroy christian holiness, happiness, and good works, but hath also a direct and manifest tendency to overthrow the whole Christian Revelation.
-The point which the wisest of the modern unbelievers most industriously labour to prove, is, that the christian revelation is not necessary. well know, could they once shew this, the conclusion would be too plain to be denied, " If it be, not necessary, it is not true."
+19. But, fifthly, This doctrine not only tends to destroy christian holiness, happiness, and good works, but hath also a direct and manifest tendency to overthrow the whole Christian Revelation. which the wifest of the modern Unbelievers most industriously labour to prove, is, that the Christian Revelation is not necessary.
+They well know, could they once shew this, the conclusion would be too plain to be denied, " If it be not necessary, it is not true."
 Now this fundamental point you give up.
-For supposing that eternal, unchangeable decree, one part of mankind must be saved, though the Christian Revelation were not in being: and the other part of mankind must be damned, notwithstanding that revelation.
+For supposing that eternal unchangeable decree, one part of mankind must be saved, though the Christian Revelation were not in being: And the other part of mankind must be damned, notwithstanding that Revelation.
 And what would an infidel defire more?
-You allow him all he asks, In making the gospel thus unnecessary to all forts of men, you give up the whole christian cause.
+You allow him all he asks, In making the Gospel thus unnecessary to all forts of men, you give up the whole christian cause.
 O tell it not in Gath!
-Publish it not in the streets of Askelon! lest the daughters of the uncircumcifed rejoice, lest the Sons of Unbelief triumph!
+Publish it not in the streets of Ashkelon!
+Lest the Daughters of the uncircumcifed rejoice, lest the Sons of Unbelief triumph!

-20. And as this doctrine manifestly and directly tends to overthrow the whole Christian Revelation, so it does the same thing, by plain confequence, in making that revelation contradict ittelf.
-For it is grounded on such an interpretation of some texts (more or fewer it matters not) as flatly. contradicts all the other texts, and indeed the whole scope and tenor of scripture.
-For instance: the affertors of this doctrine, interpret that text of Scripture, " Jacob have I loved, but Esau have I hated," as implying that God in a literal sense hated Efau, and all the reprobated from eternity.
-Now what can possibly be a more flat contradiction than this, not only to the whole fcope and tenor of scripture, but also to all those particular texts, which expresy declare, "God is love?"
-Again, they infer from that text, " I will have mercy on whom I will have mercy," (Rom. ix.
+20. And as this Doctrine manifestly and directly tends to overthrow the whole Christian Revelation, so it does the same thing, by plain consequence, in making that revelation contradict itself.
+For it is grounded on such an interpretation of some Texts (more or sewer it matters not) as statly contradicts all the other Texts, and indeed the whole scope and tenor of scripture.
+For instance; the affertors of this doctrine, interpret that text of Scripture, "Jacob have I loved, but Esau have I hated," as implying plying that God in a literal fense hated Esau, and all the reprobated from eternity.
+Now what can possibly be a more flat contradiction than this, not only to the whole scope and tenor of scripture, but also to all those particular Texts, which expresly declare, "GoD is love?"
+Again, they infer from that Text, "I will have mercy on whom I will have mercy," (Rom. ix.
 15.)
-That God is love only to some men, viz.
-The elect, and that he hath mercy for those only: Hatly contrary to which is the whole tenor of Scripture, as is that express declaration in particular, "The Lord is loving unto EVERY man, and his mercy is over all his works" (Pf. cxlv.
+That God is love only to some men. viz.
+The Elect, and that he hath mercy for those only: Flatly contrary to which is the whole tenor of Scripture, as is that express declaration in particular.
+"The Lord is loving unto EVERY man, and his mercy is " over all bis works" (Pf. cxlv.
 9.)
-Again they infer from that and the like texts, " It is not of him that willeth, neither of him that runneth, but of God that sheweth mercy," that he sheweth mercy only to those to whom he had respect from all eternity.
-Nay, but who replieth against God now? now contradict the whole oracles of God, which declare throughout, "God is no respecter of persons" (Acts x, 34) " There is no respect of persons with him."
+Again, they infer from that and the like texts, "It is not of him " that willeth, neither of him that runneth, but of God "that sheweth mercy," that he sheweth mercy only to those to whom he had respect from all eternity.
+Nay, but who replieth against God now?
+You now contradict the whole oracles of God, which declare throughout, "God is no respecter of persons" (Acts, x.
+34) "There is no respect of Persons with him."
 (Rom. ii.
 11.)
-Again from that text, " The children being not yel born, neither having done good or evil, that the purpose of God according to election, might fland, not of works, but of him that calleth.
-It was faid unto her, (unto Rebecca) the elder shall ferve the younger:" you infer, that our being predestinated or elect, no way depends on the foreknowledge of God; flatly contrary to this are all the Scriptures! and those in particular, " electaccording to the foreknowledge of God," (1 Pet. i.
-2.)
-Whom he did foreknow, he also did predestinate."
+Again. from that Text, " The Chil-"dren being not yet born, neither having done good or " evil, that the purpose of God according to election, " might stand, not of works, but of him that calleth.
+It was said unto ber, (unto Rebecca) The elder shall " ferve the younger:" You infer, that our being predestinated or elect, no way depends on the Foreknowledge of God; Flatly contrary to this are all the Scriptures! and those in particular, "elect, ac-" cording to the foreknowledge of God."
+(I Pet.
+1. 2.) " Whom he did foreknow, he also did predestinate."
 (Rom. viii.
 29.)